-The Director Military Personnel Policy may direct which days members are to observe as part of the 13 days.
-The Director Military Personnel Policy must consider both these criteria.
+The Director Military People Policy may direct which days members are to observe as part of the 13 days.
+The Director Military People Policy must consider both these criteria.

 The public holidays generally observed at the posting location.

 The efficient operation of the ADF at the posting location.

-Exception: If a posting location has no listing of holidays directed to be observed by the Director Military Personnel Policy, then the Canberra public holiday schedule applies.
+Exception: If a posting location has no listing of holidays directed to be observed by the Director Military People Policy, then the Canberra public holiday schedule applies.

 Unless otherwise required for duty, a member is granted short absence from duty for a public holiday in the location where the member would, but for the short absence, be performing duty.

 A member may apply to the Director Military People Policy to substitute a different day for a public holiday they would otherwise observe.
 The Director Military People Policy must consider both these criteria.

 Any Service requirement that the member remain on duty that day.